aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-pdf/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Convert Local Excel Range Data to a PDF File - Free Online Tool"
+title: "Convert Excel Range to PDF with Aspose.Cells Cloud API – Quick Guide"
 second_title: "Document"
-ArticleTitle: "How to Convert Local Spreadsheet Range Data to a PDF File: Step-by-Step Guide"
+ArticleTitle: "Step‑by‑Step Guide to Convert a Local Spreadsheet Range to PDF using Aspose.Cells Cloud"
 linktitle: "Convert Range to PDF"
 type: docs
 url: /convert-range-to-pdf/
-keywords: "Aspose.Cells Cloud, Convert Range to PDF, Excel to PDF, Spreadsheet Conversion API, REST API, Cloud Conversion"
+keywords: "Aspose.Cells, convert range to PDF, Excel API, REST, PDF conversion"
-description: "Easily convert a specific range from a local Excel spreadsheet to a PDF file using Aspose.Cells Cloud's REST API."
+description: "Learn how to export a specific cell range from a local Excel workbook to PDF using Aspose.Cells Cloud REST API.
+Includes request format, cURL sample, SDK code, and error handling."
 weight: 100
 ---

 Export a range of data from a local Excel file to a [PDF](https://docs.fileformat.com/pdf/) file using the Cloud API.

-## **Convert Range to PDF API**
+## Convert Range to PDF API

 ### Web API